 Modern integrated circuits are made by depositing layers of different materials upon substrates and then etching circuits within those films.
 The thickness of the films must be precisely controlled in order to reproducibly manufacturer the integrated circuits that so much of our lives depend on.
 Commonly, the films are only tens of nanometers thick and have circuit dimensions in the sub-micron range.

-Microspectrophotometers for Thin-Film Thickness Measurement
+Microspectrophotometers for Small Spot Thin-Film Thickness Measurement

-As such, microspectrophotometers, such as those manufactured by CRAIC Technologies, are one of the most effective tools to quickly, easily and reliably measure film thickness.
+As such, microspectrophotometers, such as those manufactured by CRAIC Technologies, are one of the most effective tools to quickly, reliably and non-destructiveIy measure film thickness.
 Such film thickness measurement tools are designed to seamlessly integrate the microspectrophotometer with sophisticated software and automation in order to measure thin film thickness of sampling areas that can be smaller than a micron across.
 Such instruments are designed to measure film thickness of many types of films deposited upon many types of substrates.

 Thin-Film Thickness Measurements on Transparent and Obaque Substrates